Fraunhofer-ITMP/E3_binder_Model/README.md

 Due to licensing restrictions of Evolvus data, we have removed smiles notation from the file.
 However, ErG description can be still used to rerun script and predictions.
 **ErG Script** can be found in original format as MOE SVL script [here](https://svl.chemcomp.com/data/Extended_Reduced_Graph__ErG__fingerprint.svlx) and searching for keyword "Reduced" or as RDkit fingeprint scheme [here](https://www.rdkit.org/docs/GettingStartedInPython.html)

 > NOTE: Manuscript submitted.
-Pre-print to be available soon!
+Pre-print [available](https://chemrxiv.org/engage/chemrxiv/article-details/643d416808c86922ff297ab9)!